Unity-Technologies/usd-unity-sdk/README.md

 Note that Payloads *are not loaded by default*.
 USD files using Payloads must be reloaded after changing the Payload Policy in the Inspector to 'Load All' for them to appear in the Scene.

-If imported USD file is not visible, try re-importing with the 'Load All' Paylaod Policy
+If upon initial import, the object is not visible, try re-importing the USD file with the Payload Policy set to 'Load All'.

 ## Exporting USD files